zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-closing.md

 ## Writing code that reacts to a blade being closed

 When opening a child blade, you can register the optional onClosed callback to be notified when the blade you've opened closes.
-The child blade can send you untyped data that you can use in your callback.
+The child blade can send untyped data that can be used in the  callback.
 Here is an example:

 ```typescript
 import { BladeClosedReason } from "Fx/Composition";